Risto-Stevcev/iac-protocol/gnumeric.rst

    automation scripts!
 See the :mod:`server` module for a sample automation shell script.

-If you wish to contribute to improving Gnumeric's functionality, view the Gnumeric plugin documentation for Python or discover it's properties using Python's object introspection on Gnumeric's module ``Gnm``.
+If you wish to contribute to improving Gnumeric's functionality, view the Gnumeric plugin documentation for Python or discover it's properties using Python's object introspection on Gnumeric's module ``gi.repository``.

 Then, clone the project repository from the project's GitHub_ page, add your modified application, and submit a pull request to be reviewed.
 If your additions to the application follow the protocol convention and it doesn't contain any obvious errors, it will be